mlcs/mlcs.github.io/work-with-us.md

 ## Bachelors and Masters theses projects

-Please fill out the following form.
+If you are interested in doing your Bachelors or Masters thesis project in our group then please fill out the following form.

 [Form for potential undergrad theses](https://forms.gle/LBWUqMe8Gc7Dvyhw5)